paul-breen/cassava/README.md

 # cassava

 Cassava is a package for reading, plotting and quality-checking CSV files.
-It's primary purpose is for giving a quick, first assessment of a CSV file, highlighting common quality issues such as wholly empty columns or rows, differing column counts and basic outlier detection.
+Its primary purpose is for giving a quick, first assessment of a CSV file, highlighting common quality issues such as wholly empty columns or rows, differing column counts and basic outlier detection.
 The package can be integrated as part of a larger workflow, or used directly from the command line with a simple but functional command line interface (CLI).

 ## Install